Gailplugger/astra-new-site/posts/email-spoofing-phishing-how-hackers-trick-you-and-how-to-spot-fakes.md

 **Scenario 1: Fake Bank Alert**
 ```
 From: security@yourbank.com
-Subject: ⚠️ URGENT: Suspicious Activity Detected
+Subject: â ï¸ URGENT: Suspicious Activity Detected
 Body: "Your account has been locked due to suspicious activity.
 Click here to verify your identity immediately or your account will be closed."
 ```

 The link takes you to a fake website that **looks exactly** like your real bank.
-You enter your username, password, and 2FA code—and boom, the hacker owns your account.
+You enter your username, password, and 2FA codeâand boom, the hacker owns your account.

 **Scenario 2: Job Offer Scam**
 ```